dimitri-nicolo/calico/_includes/v2.5/elastic-secure.md

    ```

-1. Set up secret with username and passwords for {{site.prodname}} compliance report and dashboard to authenticate with Elasticsearch.
+1. Set up secret with username and passwords for {{site.tseeprodname}} compliance report and dashboard to authenticate with Elasticsearch.
    Replace `<compliance-benchmarker-elasticsearch-password>`, `<compliance-controller-elasticsearch-password>`, `<compliance-reporter-elasticsearch-password>`,
    `<compliance-snapshotter-elasticsearch-password>` and `<compliance-server-elasticsearch-password>` with the appropriate passwords.
    ```